-Chronic Health & Your Emotional Wellbeing
+Chronic Pain, Chronic Health Issues & Your Emotional Wellbeing

 Many Australians are currently living with one or more chronic and complex health conditions which can cause mental health distress and impacts on quality of life.
 These conditions include but are not limited to:

-Some of these conditions can be life-threatening and others require ongoing management from a multidisciplinary team, including mental health support from a Clinical Psychologist.
+Some of these conditions can be life-threatening, and others require ongoing management from a multidisciplinary team, including mental health support from a Clinical Psychologist.

 “How will I cope?”